 "The Trouble With Ricky": George, having had it with Ricky and his destructive ways, told him to never see Max again.
 Then he sees Ricky's mom drunk in the morning.
 He immediately lets him back into his house.

-Ernie was willing to let adopt Ricky to give a kid a good home.
+Ernie was willing to adopt Ricky to give the kid a good home.

 George and Vic bringing Vic's brother/Angie's Uncle to the United States when he sailed off from Cuba, especially just in time for her and George's anniversary.

 Angie's gift to George: a mixtape of the songs they listened to when they started dating, George is touched.